sitegeist/Sitegeist.Janitor/README.md

 ## Usage

-Sitegeist.Janitor consists of a couple of tools commands to help you inspect your content repository and discover optimization potential.
+Sitegeist.Janitor consists of a couple of tools to help you inspect your content repository and discover optimization potential.
 In addition it adds an automatic help message in the neos ui for every nodeType and property to get the exact names and types fast.